 It is likely that the theological chaos that exists in Pakistan and in other third world countries would have not been a problem if the deliberate attempt by the American churches were to come alongside the local church to teach and learn for the mutual benefit of the global community of believers.
-Theologically condescending attitude towards believers in third world countries have caused the West to miss a tremendous blessing and opportunity to grow and witness the work of the Holy Spirit in different cultures.
+Theologically condescending attitudes towards believers in third world countries have caused the West to miss a tremendous blessing and opportunity to grow and witness the work of the Holy Spirit in different cultures.

 I am witnessing theological chaos in Pakistan among Christian communities, which can be rightfully credited to the American church.
 An attempt to Americanize the Christian faith in Pakistan has only complicated things in their communities.
 Access to the Internet in third world countries has opened the flood gates of information, including theological information.